warroyo/ops-workshop/demos/cicd/bg-app-deploy/README.md

 ![Blue-Green application deployment pipeline on Concourse](https://raw.githubusercontent.com/pivotalservices/concourse-pipeline-samples/master/common/images/bg-pipeline-01a.jpg)

-The steps automated in the pipeline are as follows:
+The steps automated in the pipeline are as follows, all of these minus unit tests will happen for 3 environments dev,qa,and prod.:

 1. **Retrieve the application's source code from GitHub**
    The pipeline is automatically triggered upon a code update/check-in event in the GitHub repository.